mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.2.4 =
+* Large sites using the default SSL Host (matching the Site URL) should experience a significant performance increase.
+* Added the Access-Control-Allow-Origin header to AJAX calls to allow local HTTP pages make HTTPS AJAX calls.
 = 3.2.3 =
 * Bug Fix - Sites prevented from logging into the admin panel after the previous release should now be working again.
 * Bug Fix - Fixed bug in Parser where links and forms could be written incorrectly.